 What types of debt are there?

-As we have mentioned, debts come in many forms, and some of the most common types are listed below.
+As we have mentioned, it comes in many forms, and some of the most common types are listed below.

 What is the difference between manageable and unmanageable debt?

-Listed below are definitions for some key terms that commonly appear across debt documentation.
+Listed below are definitions for some key terms that commonly appear across documentation.

 |Annual Percentage Rate (APR)||The APR figure shows the amount of interest that will be applied to credit that you take out and takes into account all relevant charges.
 It can help you to compare the cost of debts of the same kind.|